-Production and acres from prior years for previously uninsurable acreage is combined with the insurable acreage; total production divided by total acreage for both insured and previously uninsurable acreage is used for all crop years in the APH database.
+Actual yields, production and acres from prior years for previously uninsurable acreage (all applicable crop years, not only the crop year when insurability is met) is combined with the insurable acreage; total production divided by total acreage for both insured and previously uninsurable acreage is used for all crop years in the APH database.
 The commingled production and all acreage are entered in the APH database.